I have never kayaked before, can I do this?

 Being New Zealand which is a tiny island in the middle of the ocean our weather changes really fast.
 We want you to enjoy your experience so if the weather is really bad or unsafe we will cancel and give you a full refund.
 Also as an option if the weather is bad on the day of your tour we will offer you priority to swap to the next good weather day.
+Read our POLICY here.

 You can book with your credit card via our website or pay the guide CASH on the day.
 Also if you want to deposit directly into our account email us for bank details.

-We are not registered to seek out marine mammals and do not like the idea od it.
+We are not registered to seek out marine mammals and do not like the idea of it.
 There is a chance we MIGHT see marine mammals on our tours but we cannot guarantee it.
 These are wild creatures and are very transient.
 We have seen whales, lots of dolphins and even paddled right next to orca on our tours…… Its just a question of luck and timing!